-Therapeutic Administration to Individuals who are Breastfeeding or Lactating
+Therapeutic administration to individuals who are breastfeeding or lactating

-- 7.37 Whilst breastfeeding is completely contraindicated for therapeutic procedures using radionuclides which are excreted in breast milk (for example 131I for treatment of thyrotoxicosis or thyroid cancer), unusually there may be instances where, despite cessation of breastfeeding, continued lactation may result in significant dose to breast tissue.
-In the example of 131I, ICRP Publication 9553 gives the equivalent dose to the breast tissue (in the euthyroid case) as 1.3×10^{-9} Sv Bq-1 for the lactating breast an increase by a factor of approximately 20 compared to the non-lactating organ. - 7.38 Advice from a lactation consultant is recommended and a balance should be struck between delaying treatment until lactation and the associated increased uptake reduces naturally (which may take over 6 weeks) versus side effects caused by medications which inhibit lactation.
+7.37 Whilst breastfeeding is completely contraindicated for therapeutic procedures using radionuclides which are excreted in breast milk (eg 131I for treatment of thyrotoxicosis or thyroid cancer), unusually there may be instances where, despite cessation of breastfeeding, continued lactation may result in significant dose to breast tissue.
+In the example of 131I, ICRP Publication 95[52] gives the equivalent dose to the breast tissue (in the euthyroid case)

+as 1.3 x10-9Sv.Bq-1 for the lactating breast - an increase by a factor of approximately 20 compared to the non-lactating organ.

+7.38 Advice from a lactation consultant is recommended and a balance should be struck between delaying treatment until lactation and the associated increased uptake reduces naturally (which may take over 6 weeks) versus side effects caused by medications which inhibit lactation.

-Thyroid Blocking
+Thyroid blocking

-8.1 Thyroid blocking is used to reduce radiation dose54.
+8.1 Thyroid blocking is used to reduce radiation dose[53].
 Of the radionuclides commonly used in nuclear medicine, only technetium and iodine are concentrated by the thyroid.